 Papers must reach latest by 31st August 2020.
 Papers received after the last date will not be considered for publication in the Special issue of the Journal.

 Papers submitted by members after the due date may be allowed to present only after getting permission of the Chair.

 SIZE OF PAPER AND NUMBER OF COPIES

-Hard copy of the paper along with a CD should be sent to the General Secretary and Treasurer Dr. Anil Kumar Thakur, latest by 31st August 2018 and also a soft copy by email to Dr S. Narayanan, Coordinator (South) and Special Invitee, Executive Committee, IEA on their addresses given below.
+A hard copy of the paper containing a separate title page and manuscript as instructed earlier along with a CD should be sent to the General Secretary, latest by 31st August 2020 on the addresses given below.

 Department of Economics,